-Cluster 6: Communication 8 pts For setting the scene/explorative projects: To what extent are communication activities approres reach the relevant target groups and stakeholders?
-The communication objectives are relevant ("raising awareness" and "increasing knowledge") expected to contribute to the project specific objective AF C.4 Objectives in work package Communication activities (and deliverables) are appropriate to reach the relevant target groups and deliverables in work package) and are For capitalisation/roll-out projects: To what extent are communication activities appropriate the relevant target groups and stakeholders?
-The communication objectives are relevant ("influence attitude" and "change behaviour") expected to contribute to the project specific objective AF C.4 Objectives in work package Communication activities (and deliverables) are appropriate to reach the relevant target gription. and are
+Cluster 6: Communication

+For setting the scene/explorative projects: To what extent are communication activities appropriate to reach the relevant target groups and stakeholders?

+- The communication objectives are relevant ("raising awareness" and "increasing knowledge") and are expected to contribute to the project specific objective.
+AF C.4 Objectives in work package - Communication activities (and deliverables) are appropriate to reach the relevant target groups and stakeholders.
+AF C.4 Activities and deliverables in work package

+For capitalisation/roll-out projects: To what extent are communication activities appropriate to reach the relevant target groups and stakeholders?

+- The communication objectives are relevant ("influence attitude" and "change behaviour") and are expected to contribute to the project specific objective.
+AF C.4 Objectives in work package - Communication activities (and deliverables) are appropriate to reach the relevant target groups and stakeholders.
+AF C.4 Activities and deliverables in work package